Tobezz/alx-system_engineering-devops/0x00-shell_basics/README.md

-task 5: script that display current directory contents, including long format with user group IDs displaying numerically and hidden files starting with dot task 6: script that creates a directory named my first directory in the /tmp/ director task 7: script to move the file betty from /tmp/ to /tmp/my first directory
+task 5: script that display current directory contents, including long format with user group IDs displaying numerically and hidden files starting with dot task 6: script that creates a directory named my first directory in the /tmp/ director task 7: script to move the file betty from /tmp/ to /tmp/my first directory task 8: script to delete the file betty, the file betty is in /tmp/my first directory